ACTIVATING A GENERATION

-The 50 Percent is a youth-led organisation which focuses on empowering youth to tell their stories on issues they are passionate about, whether that be by creating a space for them to be heard in our listening sessions, supporting them with the skills to address eco-anxiety and feel empowered to tell their stories.
+The 50 Percent is a youth-led organisation which focuses on activating a generation and empowering youth to act on issues they are passionate about, whether that be by creating a space for them to be heard in our listening sessions, supporting them with the skills to address eco-anxiety and feel empowered to tell their stories.

 We are rooted in radical inclusivity, embracing an individual’s full range of experiences, identities, & backgrounds, and are committed to that full representation on our coordination team;